Problem Gambling and Addiction in Canada

 Joking: "I can stop gambling!
 I stop every time I change slot machines. "

-Intellectualising: "I’ve sussed the system, there’s a mathematical method to my madness, soon we’ll be rolling in it. "
+Intellectualizing: "I’ve figured out the system, there’s a mathematical method to my madness, soon we’ll be rolling in it."

 And The Most Dangerous Of All Denials…

 Agreeing: "Yeah you’re right I really should stop… This is the last time I swear."

 This is exactly what loved ones want to hear and have no problem with believing it every time.
 The fact is, the addict isn’t going to change without intervention and professional help.

 Gather together friends and family who have been affected by the excessive gambling.
 The point of the intervention is not blame, but to get the afflicted person to seek professional help and to face up to their problem.
 The tone should be loving and encouraging, never confrontational or aggressive.
 The individual should feel safe to admit their problems and positive action should be taken that day, with the person’s permission.
 If at any point, you feel the sufferer is at risk of self-harm or suicide the contact the suicide prevention helpline 1-800-273-TALK (8255)

 Take the Self Diagnosis Test